tigris-mt/aurum/README.md

 * Source repository (has lots of submodules): [Development](https://github.com/tigris-mt/aurum)
 * Source repository (automatically generated, no submodules): [Compiled](https://github.com/tigris-mt/aurum-compiled)

+## Legacy Versions
+Aurum is currently in rapid development and thus has no need for legacy support yet.
+Only the latest major version of Aurum will be in development, but any older major versions will remain available.

 ## Notable Features
 * In-game help system and crafting guide.
 * Item enchanting system.